lchmist/qa-testing-projects/IMDb/README.md

 4. Observe the displayed message.

 **Expected result:**
-The application should clearly inform the user that there is no internet connection.
+The application clearly inform the user that there is no internet connection.

 **Actual result:**
-The application displays a generic error message instead of clearly informing the user that the device is offline.
+The app does not display an error message or notify the user that the device is offline.

 **Note:**
 The message does not clearly explain that the issue is caused by missing internet connection, which may confuse the user.